rogeryeosgit/QTProject/README.md

 - Props in components allow people to access components from beyond the component
 - this.$emit produces an event from the component that the actual HTML code can pick up via v-on directive.
 - v-model does 2 way data binding, changes the data in the Vue instance

+20/07/2018
+- Had much frustration trying to deploy onto AWS.
+- Tried AWS CodePipeline for a "quick" deployment and I had to set up AWS CodeDeploy, AWS CodeBuild
+- Grappled with YAML files, no success.
+Needed that for CodeDeploy and CodePipeline
+- Tried to be smart to work on deploying app on Serverless with AWS Lambda and API Gateway, no success.
+- Decided to fall back on plain ole EC2.
+Tried to be smart again and grappled with figuring out EBS.
+Then tried to auto deploy with CodeDeploy again.
+- Spun up EC2 instances for load balancing.
+Stuck on YAML AGAIN!!!
+- All these while putting together key pairs.
+AWS CLI.
+Roles.
+IAM.
+Found stuff automagically uploaded onto S3.
+- Killed myself (Reminder to check bill)
+- Decided to go with plain old heroku.
+Set it up in 20 mins.
+What a waste of my day.